amit-ro/simple-synchronizers/README.md

 # simple-synchronizers
-Here to will find designs of few simple sinchronizres and how they work.
+Here you will find designs of a few simple sinchronizres and how they work.

 The goal is to synchronize a single pulse from two different clock domains, the width of pulse is one clock cycle.

+There is at least 100 cycles between input pulses.

 Every design will include:
 * Block diagram.